 “I never wanted a boy.
 I only wanted you from the first day.
 Don’t ever change.
 I love my little girl.
 I’m so proud of my little girl.”

-Matthew utters these last words to the weeping Anne as he slowly dies in her arms.
+Matthew utters these last poignant words to the weeping Anne as he slowly dies in her arms.
 He loved her from the beginning.
 What a blessing and comfort for Anne in her subsequent grief.
 We have the power in our words to bless, even in difficult situations.
-But it’s not just his loving blessing to Anne, but his expression of absolute love and affection to her.
+But it’s not just his loving blessing to Anne, but his expression of absolute unconditional love and affection to her.
 He never regretted having her in his life.
-One of my favorite verses from Luke, “Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom,” seems to be embodied in this poignant affirmation of love by Matthew to Anne.
+One of my favorite verses from Luke, “Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom,” seems to embody in this affirmation of love by Matthew to Anne.
 Our Father in heaven gladly gives us the kingdom, is happy we have responded to him.
 He has only wanted us from the first day.